-Scrivito lets you compose pages by organizing widgets on them.
-Widgets are graphical components specialized in handling a dedicated type of content i.e. headlines, images, forms, etc. Widgets are not autonomous points of reference in the CMS like pages, binaries, etc. are but are part of a particular page.
+Scrivito lets you compose pages by placing widgets on them.
+Widgets are graphical components specialized in handling a dedicated type of content i.e. headlines, images, forms, etc. Widgets are not autonomous points of reference in the CMS like pages, binaries, etc. but are part of a particular page.
 Widgets can also be shared across different page types, duplicated, moved around and more.

 Widget class has similar functionality as the